 More information about our corporate governance practices and policies is included in our Information Circular.

 We are honoured that our governance, economic, environmental and social performance has been recognized through the following organizations:

 Terms of Reference

 Board Games, The Globe and Mail, Report on Business

-- Vermilion’s governance practices resulted in a rank of 4th out of 31 Canadian oil and gas companies in 2017
+- In 2018, Vermilion’s governance practices resulted in a rank of 2nd in the oil and gas (exploration and production) sector

 Canadian Coalition for Good Governance (CCGG)